Korn Ferry Interview: Process, Cases & How to Prepare (2026)

 Korn Ferry vs. Peer Firms: Interview Comparison

 If you are also interviewing at MBB or Big 4, the case interview types guide covers how to adapt your approach across different firm formats.
 The restructuring case interview guide is particularly relevant since organizational restructuring overlaps significantly with Korn Ferry's practice.
+For context on how Korn Ferry fits alongside the broader types of consulting firms, from pure-strategy MBB to organizational and talent specialists, see the firm-type overview.

 The Behavioral Interview: What Korn Ferry Evaluates